fanf2/qp/notes-dns.md

 needs a descriptor like

         19 16 13 9 5 0 0

+The descriptor for a bare name can use one-byte indexes, because names are up to 255 bytes long.
+A name in a packet needs two-byte indexes, because packets can be up to 255 bytes long, and name compression allows names to be widely scattered.

 The indexing code scans through the descriptor as you index further into the name.
 There's an init step which can be run once before a qp